mgks/zen/README.md

 > <span title="Yogi Berra">When the waitress asked if I wanted my pizza cut into four or eight slices, I said, ‘Four.
 I don’t think I can eat eight.</span>

+> <span title="Redd Fox">Health nuts are going to feel stupid someday, lying in hospitals dying of nothing.</span>

 </b>